 It’s National Volunteer Week, and here at the Literacy Council of Northern Virginia, we would like to take a moment to recognize and honor the work that you do.
 We don’t say it as often as we’d like, but we hope you know that we value and thrive on your tireless dedication to our adult learners.

 In celebration, each day this week, we will feature a different story relating to volunteerism at LCNV here on the blog.
 We hope you enjoy them.
 Please check back often!

 Again, thank you from the bottom of our hearts, and we hope you continue to do the wonderful work that you’re doing for our community.

-Tags: health literacy, speakers, thank you!
+Tags: health literacy, speakers, students, thank you!